foundry-rs/book/src/cheatcodes/start-broadcast.md

 ### Description

-Using the address that calls the test contract or the address / private key provided as the sender, have all subsequent calls (at this call depth only) create transactions that can later be signed and sent onchain.
+Using the address that calls the test contract or the address / private key provided as the sender, has all subsequent calls (at this call depth only and excluding cheatcode calls) create transactions that can later be signed and sent onchain.

 ### Examples